 - The medical, dental, behavioral health and educational needs of the child;

 - The visitation plan for the child with parents, siblings and other family members (if applicable);

 - Any special services the child receives.

-If your foster child becomes available for adoption and you wish to adopt that child, give us a call at Stuart & Blackwell.
+If your foster child becomes available for adoption and you wish to adopt that child, give us a call.
 In most cases your legal fees will be covered by the adoption subsidy program, at no cost to you.

 Much of this content was provided by Arizona Department of Economic Security.